What Is Office Etiquette and Why Is It Important In 2024?

 2. Come Prepared

 Preparation is a hallmark of professionalism in meetings.
 Review the agenda and any relevant materials beforehand to contribute meaningfully to discussions.
-Preparedness not only showcases your commitment to the meeting's objectives but also ensures you make the most of the collective time invested.
+Preparedness showcases your commitment to the meeting's objectives and ensures you make the most of the time invested.

 3. Participate Actively

 Active participation is a key driver of meeting success.
-Engage in discussions by offering insights, asking questions when appropriate, and contributing constructively to the agenda.
-This not only demonstrates your commitment to the team's goals but also enriches the collaborative process.
+Engage in discussions by offering insights, asking appropriate questions, and contributing constructively to the agenda.
+This demonstrates your commitment to the team's goals and enriches the collaborative process.

 4. Respect Speaking Turns